chris-wood/draft-bmw-tls-pake13/draft-bmw-tls-pake13.md

 Use of PAKE authentication is not compatible with standard certificate-based authentication of both clients and servers.
-If use of a PAKE is negotiated, then servers MUST NOT include a Certificate or CertificateRequest message in the handshake.
+If use of a PAKE is negotiated, then servers MUST NOT include a Certificate, CertificateVerify, or CertificateRequest message in the handshake.

 ## Key Schedule Modifications